dlope0831/social-network/README.md

 ## Description

-**Social Network** a web application where users can share their thoughts, react to friends thoughts, and create a friend list.
+**Social Network** is a web application where users can share their thoughts, react to friends thoughts, and create a friend list.

 <div align="center">